berkott/SmartLib/README.md

 - Title and Author Fuzzy Search
 - Backend in firebase for Total Control to the Library Adminsitrator

+## How to Download

+All releases are on the releases page https://github.com/shiv213/SmartLib/releases.

+### Android

+1. On your phone, go to Menu > Settings > Security > and check Unknown Sources to allow your phone to install apps from sources other than the Google Play Store.
+2. Download the apk onto your device from the release page.
+3. If you downloaded the apk onto your computer just simple email it to yourself and open it on your phone.
+4. Simply install the apk and open it.

+### iOS
+**_Note:_ You must have Xcode installed on your computer.**

+1. Dowload the .zip file from the release page.
+2. Unzip the files into a directory of your choice.
+3. Open the same directory as above with Xcode.
+4. Simply build the project on Xcode and run it.

 ## Pages

 Below is a quick explanation of all the pages with screen shots of what they can do